up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

        following values:

-        !!! info "All attributes below are <ins>mandatory</ins>" Replace the ONT ID with the one found on the {{ page.meta.ont }}'s label.
+        !!! info "All attributes below are <ins>mandatory</ins>" Replace the PON Serial Number with the ONT ID found on the {{ page.meta.ont }}'s label.

         | Parameter                  | Value                   | Remarks                                       |
         | -------------------------- | -----------------       | --------------------------------------------- |